-We know it can be difficult to find the right candidates, which is why we offer a free service called Career Services Central where employers can post open part-time, full-time, internship or temporary/seasonal positions and students and alumni can search for positions that match their skills.
+We know it can be difficult to find the right candidates, which is why we offer a free service called Handshake where employers can post open part-time, full-time, internship or temporary/seasonal positions and students and alumni can search for positions that match their skills.

 Employers also are invited to set up an information table in the Casado Campus Center to discuss their organizations and opportunities with students.

 On-campus interview days also are available to be coordinated with the Career Services office.
 This is a great way for employers to meet with many of our exceptional candidates in one afternoon or day and select an individual that is the best fit for your organization.

 Contact Career Services to learn more about student-employer relations.

 Friends University is pleased to offer a corporate partner agreement to your company and your employees.
 We know that you’re interested in the retention and growth of your employees which is why we would like to help you with your educational efforts.

 Visit the Corporate Partner Agreement page to learn more.

 Friends University works to enrich not only its students, but also its communities as a whole.
 We offer diverse entertainment, service and opportunities to people throughout the state of Kansas and beyond.